“We must re-wild the planet.”

 The next — Beyond Words, by Carl Safina — examinines how animals think and feel.
 The author is a professor and ecologist at Columbia University in New York City.
 Based on the lives of elephants, wolves, and killer whales, it is a humbling investigation into the ways in which humans have dramatically misunderstood — at our intense peril — how our fellow riders on Earth make their well considered way in life.

-We must not only re-wild the planet, we must understand clearly how we are fast using its limited mineral resources, most dramatically by building electric vehicles.
+We must not only re-wild the planet, but also understand clearly how we are fast using our limited mineral resources — most dramatically by building electric vehicles.
 It’s instructive and worrisome to see how the top five minerals used in EV production are being mined around the world.